Lingering customers just one hurdle as Starbucks eyes China growth

-LOS ANGELES/BEIJING (Reuters) - Starbucks Corp (SBUX.O) is on the rise in China with ambitious expansion plans but like any big new emerging market there are teething problems, not least of which is that customers love it so much, they stay for hours and hours and sometimes don’t even buy a drink.
+LOS ANGELES/BEIJING, April 17 (Reuters) - Starbucks Corp is on the rise in China with ambitious expansion plans but like any big new emerging market there are teething problems, not least of which is that customers love it so much, they stay for hours and hours and sometimes don’t even buy a drink.

 Chief Executive Howard Schultz expects mainland China to overtake Canada as Starbucks’ second-largest market by 2014 and some analysts believe it could one day rival the United States as the company’s biggest market.